Carcinogenicity

 Methacrylate esters and methacrylic acid are not active in genotoxicity tests in bacterial and mammalian cells in culture or in studies in experimental animals indicating a low potential to damage DNA and cause cancer.

 An early 2-year chronic study on dogs and rats treated orally with MMA revealed no adverse effect other than a lower body weight gain in high-dose dogs and elevated kidney weights in high-dose female rats (Borzelleca et al., 1964).
 In this study dogs received gelatin capsules with 10, 100 and 1500 ppm MMA dissolved in corn oil.
 Rats were administered 7, 70 and 2000 ppm MMA in the drinking water.
-NTP (1986) conducted a carcinogenicity study that showed no treatment-related tumors in male and female F344/N rats and male and female B6C3F1 mice following inhalation exposure to 500 or 1000 ppm for 102 weeks (6 h/d, 5 d/wk).
+NTP (1986) conducted a carcinogenicity study that showed no treatment-related tumors in male and female F344/N rats and male and female B6C3F1 mice following inhalation exposure to 500 or 1000 ppm MMA for 102 weeks (6 h/d, 5 d/wk).
 Lomax et al. (1997) reported no treatment-related increases of cancer in rats exposed to 100, or 400 ppm MMA vapors 2 years (6 h/d, 5 d/wk).

 Epidemiology studies (retrospective mortality) have been conducted among workers in US and European plants exposed to MMA vapors.
 Tomenson et al (2005) reviewed epidemiology studies available for MMA and concluded "Excesses of respiratory, stomach and colorectal cancers were observed in some cohorts of workers exposed to MMA.
 There was little to suggest that MMA exposure was responsible for the excesses of respiratory and stomach cancer and it is more likely that they resulted from unexplained contributions of lifestyle exposures such as cigarette smoking and diet.
 An excess of colorectal cancer in one group of workers exposed to high levels of MMA and EA during the 1930s and 1940s remains unexplained.
 However, the lack of consistency in the results of various studies, the absence of dose response and the lack of support from animal toxicology do not provide persuasive evidence that exposure to MMA is a human carcinogen."
-This confirmed the earlier findings of the International Agency for Research on Cancer who concluded that there is evidence suggesting the lack of carcinogenicity of MMA in experimental animals but inadequate evidence in humans (IARC, 1994).
+This confirmed the earlier findings of the International Agency for Research on Cancer (IARC) who concluded that there is evidence suggesting the lack of carcinogenicity of MMA in experimental animals but inadequate evidence in humans (IARC, 1994).

 References: